 In this example we have the much larger Alton Amateur cedar greenhouse.
 At just over 13 feet long and 8 feet wide.

 Again the client had considered buying a new one as his greenhouse had suffered from being buried at the rear and side in 12 inches of soil and leaf litter that had all but rotted the frames away at ground level.
 There were mulitple broken panes of g;ass and the main roof ridge bar was rotten.
 It was located about 40 miles away and positioned on a sloping garden which meant that the right hand side dropped away by 3 feet with little space to work.

 We took the greenhouse down and repaired all the rotted frames.
 It had to be dried as the frames were saturated located as it was under a holly tree.
 We replaced the rotting ridge bar and broken glass which in this case was standard greenhouse glass.
 All the screws and nails were replaced and the sliding windows fitted with new handles.
 The whole frame was treated and then finsihed in a coloured wood preserver to match the other buildings in the garden.
 All the plastic glazing blocks were replaced with treated Oak blocks custom milled in our workshop.
 The whole buildings was returned and then reinstalled.

-The costs as the client pointed out for a new one was £3500 and installation was another £400 plus as he mentioned getting rid of the old greenhosue was likely to cost £175 for a skip.
+The costs as the client pointed out for a new one was £3500 and installation was another £400 plus as he mentioned getting rid of the old greenhosue was going to cost £175 for a skip.
+TOTAL COST £4075.00